Chatham Mills Farmers Market 2014 Vendors

 Lindley Farms Creamery cheesecakes are baked fresh and locally made.
 Our fresh mozzarella cheesecakes are simply fabulous!
 They are made by taking fresh whole milk straight from our Guernsey and Holstein cows, pasteurizing it in our farm facility, and making fresh mozzarella cheese curds.
 Cheese, cheese spreads and cheesecakes.
 Follow them on Facebook.

 Okfuskee Farm (Silk Hope): Bobby Tucker

-Incorporated in 2008, Okfuskee Farm is a family owned and operated farm in Silk Hope, North Carolina that is named after the birth-county of American folk music hero Woodie Guthrie.
-Okfuskee Farm strives to achieve a low-input/high-yield production system that is rooted in biodiversity, agroforestry and perennial food crops, planned rotations of crops and livestock (sheep, hogs, chickens), and permaculture design.
-Bobby Tucker, the eldest son of the Tucker family, manages the farm operation with the help of farm employees Trish Scanlon and Ben Wensel.
-Bobby’s background in environmental and biological engineering has led to experimentation with farm-scaping practices that maximize water retention and ecological function, which help serve his goal of integrating sustainable food production systems into his “day” job of watershed management consulting.
-You can find Okfuskee Farm on Saturdays at the Chatham Mills Farmer’s Market in Pittsboro, and bi-weekly at the Saturday Greensboro Curb Market.
+Incorporated in 2008, Okfuskee Farm is a family owned and operated farm in Silk Hope, North Carolina that is named after the birth-county of American folk music hero Woody Guthrie.
+Okfuskee Farm strives to achieve a low-input/high-yield production system that is rooted in biodiversity, agroforestry and perennial plants, planned rotations of vegetables, grains, and livestock (sheep, hogs, chickens), and farm-scaping practices that maximize water retention and ecological function.
+You can find Okfuskee Farm on Saturdays at the Chatham Mills Farmer’s Market in Pittsboro regularly at the Saturday Greensboro Curb Market.